CloudBees action: Check out a Git repository

 Workflow run tokens

-The CloudBees workflow run token (cloudbees.api.token) is used to fetch an app access token from the SCM provider if neither a personal access token nor an SSH key are specified.
+The CloudBees workflow run token (cloudbees.api.token) is used to fetch an app access token if no SSH key is provided.

 • Use a service account that limits user access to only necessary permissions.